deepchecks/deepchecks/docs/source/getting-started/get-started.rst

    :alt: When To Validate - ML Pipeline Schema
    :align: center

-See the :doc:`When Should You Use </getting-started/when_should_you_use>` Section for an elaborate explanation of the typical scenarios.
+See the :doc:`When Should You Use </getting-started/when_should_you_use>` section for an elaborate explanation of the typical scenarios.

 📊 Which Types of Checks Exist?